The Smurfs: Smurfs in theme parks

 In 1984, the Smurfs began appearing in North American theme parks owned by Kings Entertainment Corporation.
 Each park featured a Smurf attraction and Smurf walk-around figures.
 Canada's Wonderland had an entire Smurf village to walk through, ending with Gargamel's Castle.
 "The Smurfs' Enchanted Voyage" was located in Kings Island.
 Kings Dominion has "Smurf Mountain".
 California's Great America featured a pint-sized steel coaster, "The Blue Streak".
 Carowinds had an artificial island that was named Smurf Island that had a Smurf village—including toadstool houses which could be entered.
 Hanna–Barbera Land had a Smurf district.

 In 1989, in the French region of Lorraine, the Sorépark group opened a complete Smurfpark, named Big Bang Schtroumpf.
 In 1991, the park was bought by the successful Belgian Walibi Group and renamed Walibi Schtroumpf with new attractions.
 After the Walibi Group was acquired by Six Flags, the park was named Walibi Lorraine, and all the Smurfs references in the park were removed in 2003.

-Comics Station, Motiongate Dubai, Movie Animation Park Studios, and Dream Island feature Smurf sections.
+Comics Station, Ankara Amusement Park, Motiongate Dubai, Movie Animation Park Studios, and Dream Island feature Smurf sections.